Standard Bank: History

 Until 1962 the British bank was formally known as the Standard Bank of South Africa, although by then its operations spread across Africa.
 When the South African operations were formed into a subsidiary in 1962, the parent changed its name to Standard Bank Limited, and the South African subsidiary took its parent's previous name.

 In 1967 shares in the Standard Bank of South Africa were offered to the South African public, although the British parent company retained over 80% of the shares.

 The parent bank merged in 1969 with Chartered Bank of India, Australia and China and the combined bank became known as Standard Chartered.
 In 1969 the Standard Bank Investment Corporation (now Standard Bank Group) was established as the holding company of the South African bank.

 During the 1970s and 1980s Standard Chartered gradually reduced its shareholding, and sold its remaining 39% stake in Standard Bank Group in 1987, transferring complete ownership of the holding company to South African investors and in particular Liberty Life (and its affiliates), with the latter being the company's major shareholder until 1999.

+In 2013, Standard Bank partnered with Cape Town-based fintech FirePay to launch the QR code-based mobile payment app SnapScan.

+In 2016, Standard Bank acquired a majority shareholding in SnapScan's parent company, Firepay, for an undisclosed amount.
+Standard Bank confirmed that the app would not be limited to its own customers.

 In March 2019, Standard became the first bank in Africa to shift its operations onto Amazon Web Services.
 In March 2019, the bank announced a reduction of 91 branches and 1200 staff.
 The decision was taken due to a growing use of self-service channels and a branch network becoming less relevant.

 In July 2021, Standard Bank announced that it would increase its stake in Liberty Holdings, a South African insurance company, from 54% to 100%, for $594 million.